jsa-aerial/hanami/README.md

 ## Data Streaming

+## Client Only Apps

+While the most typical use case scenario involves clients and server working together, Hanami also enables the development of client only applications.
+In this case, the Clojure (server) side of the library (and framework aspects) is not used and all development is done on the client (typically browser) side.

+In client only applications, there are no explicit messages, nor is the usual client side [start function](#client-start) used.
+Application initialization is no longer implicit (via the server to client [register](#connection) message); you will need to explicitly code your own specific initialization.

+As noted in [resource requirements](#resource-requirements), you still need to create a landing page (`index.html`) with all the required resources and to have your directory structure setup for relative loading or use absolute URLs in the links.

+When running client only applications, the full [template system](#templates-substitution-keys-and-transformations) is available on the client side.
+Both the `hc` and `ht` namespaces may be required and their resources used.
+So, you can make full use of templates, substitution keys, and transformations.
+Further, all the default templates are available for use.

 ## API

 As noted, with respect to abstracting visualizations (ala' something like [Altair](https://altair-viz.github.io/)) there isn't much of an API and no classes, objects, or methods are involved.
 Most of what API there is centers on application development and start up.
 This is split across the server and the client side.